IgnacioGCL/weissehugel.com/_basses/amathone_iv.md

 layout: guitar
 title: Amathone
 model: Amathone
-description: The Amathone is the most acoustic of the WH basses.
-The possibility to control the behavior of the air it generates inside makes it unique
+description: The Amathone is the most acoustic of Weisse Hügel basses.
+Two Soapbars and the possibility to control the behavior of the air inside the body, makes it unique
 permalink: /basses/amathone_iv
 url: /basses/amathone_iv
 mainImg: /assets/img/basses/amathone_iv.png